-Bryant & May was established in 1844 when two Plymouth Quakers, William Bryant (1804 – 1874) and Francis May (1803 -1885), joined in partnership to manufacture tallow and candles.
+Bryant & May was established when two Plymouth Quakers, William Bryant (1804 – 1874) and Francis May (1803 -1885), joined in partnership to manufacture tallow and candles from 1844.

 The partners acquired the rights to the safety match from Carl Lundstrom of Sweden in 1855.
 The safety match was so successful in Britain that soon Lundstrom could not meet demand, and in 1861 Bryant & May opened a factory at Fairfield Road, Bow in London.